blockchain/thunder/README.md

 P2P Software to send Off-Chain Bitcoin Payments

 Based on the idea of lightning.network[1], it will allow to let anyone send money anonymously and instantly.
-See [thunder.network](http://thunder.network) for further information and a preliminary version that runs against a central server.

 This is software in alpha status, don't even think about using it in production with real bitcoin.